LeoQK/Manual/README.md

 ## Gaming for enterprise

-There's a default belief in the labor market that games like Chess and Go teach skills that can be transferred to real-world careers.
+There's a default belief in the labor market that strategy games teach skills that can be transferred to real-world careers.
 Someone who lists achievements in Chess or Go on their resume does not expect recruiters to ask "The application looks great but what's up with these games?"
 A set of games, Chess and Go among them, are considered training grounds for decision-making in a generalized sense.
 Research on skill transfer does not conclusively back up that skills trained in games can be transferred to other environments.
 But...

 ## Collaboration and coaching